I lived in Syria, pre civil war, before it became known to many as hell on earth, for about six months.

 As I had been warned, I was followed home from classes at least once per week.
 I never felt threatened, however.
 This was pre civil war era and as long as you weren’t in serious trouble with the state, the lower rungs of the mukhabarat (secret police) were a harmless lot.
 I even waved to the guy tailing me one day.
 He looked so upset that his cover had been blown.
 So from then onwards I would pretend not to see them and walk around town until they left.

 My fellow pupils were, all in all, lovely, interesting people, but it’d be wrong to say I made friends for life.
 Our paths were too diverse.
-One Brit made her allegiance to Al Qaeda clear (IS wasn’t well known back then), but the teacher wisely diverted the topic of discussion.
+One Brit made her allegiance to Al Qaeda clear, but the teacher wisely diverted the topic of discussion.

 Another (British) pupil looked horrified when see bumped into me one day in the street.
 Instead of my abaya I was sporting (baggy) jeans with a (loose fitting) long sleeve top.
 She politely explained that we couldn’t be seen together due to my dress code and rushed away.